jhwohlgemuth/pwsh-prelude/README.md

 Be More Productive
 ------------------
-> `pwsh-prelude` includes a handful of functions and aliases that will make you more productive
+> `Prelude` includes a handful of functions and aliases that will make you more productive

 - Create a new file
 ```powershell